Learn / Concepts

 Apple Siri AI Free (with iOS/Mac) Free (included in OS) $0 (if you already have Apple device) Built into your phone/Mac.
 Reactive — only works when you ask, or use shortcuts.

-Google Gemini Spark Gated behind Google AI Ultra Included in bundle $100/mo minimum (US only, 18+) You get Spark + other Google AI tools.
+Google Gemini Spark Gated behind Google AI Ultra Included in bundle $100–$200/mo depending on tier (US only, 18+) You get Spark + other Google AI tools.
 Files process on Google's cloud servers.

 Microsoft Copilot Cowork $30/user/mo (seat license) Metered per task ($0.01/credit, ~$1–7/task) $30 + $5–50/mo depending on usage Enterprise-focused.
 Every task is billed separately.
 No included allowance.